Representative of Pope Francis attends 150th anniversary of Many church

 "I come as representative of the Holy Father, you know, Pope Francis, in the United States.
 As I do, you know, usually.
 But this one for me is a special one," Pierre said.
 "The first priest to announce Christ here in this part of the world was Breton."

-The priest he mentioned, Francois Levezeouet, is from the same part of France as Christophe.
+The Breton priest he mentioned, Francois Levezeouet, is from the same place as Christophe: Brittany, France.
 He oversaw the establishment of St. John the Baptist Catholic Church.

 "I'm just in awe that I've stood up here and watched everything that is going on," church attendee Kayla Hataway said.